How To Start a Successful Crowdfunding Campaign

 Whichever platform you choose to use to launch your crowdfunding campaign on, ensuring a successful campaign requires thoughtful preparation and strong execution.

 When it comes to preparing your campaign, there are a few steps to follow before you get started.

 1. Be Specific

-Make sure that it is clear to potential supporters exactly what it is they are investing in.
+Make sure that it is clear to potential supporters exactly what it is they are investing in, especially when it comes to raising more advanced levels of capital, for instance pitching investors for Series A financing.
 Where is the company now and what will be the ultimate outcome of the campaign?
 Make sure it is also time-limited.

 2. Consider your Financials